What is the challenge

-Replacing batteries has become a major pain for industries that deploy a big amount of sensors and need reliable uninterrupted data.
-Some batteries run out of power earlier than others, some of them are difficult to reach.
-This can lead to loss of important data requiring constant monitoring that comes at a cost.
+Replacing batteries has become a major pain for industries that deploy a large number of sensors and need reliable, uninterrupted data.
+Some batteries run out of power earlier than others, and some are difficult to reach.
+This can lead to the loss of important data, requiring constant monitoring, which comes at a cost.

-Battery failures, battery replacement and limited battery lifetime all beg the same question – Why do we need them?
-The significant time and cost to replace batteries is obvious, but what about the hidden problem – the impact on data gathering?
+Battery failures, battery replacement, and limited battery lifetime all beg the same question: Why do we need them?
+The significant time and cost to replace batteries are obvious, but what about the hidden problem – the impact on data gathering?
 How can analysis be complete when there are monitoring gaps?
 How can analysis be comprehensive when collection intervals are designed to suit a battery and not your needs?

-Fortunately, the new breakthrough solutions like the one you are going to read about, can solve these problems once and for all.
+Fortunately, new breakthrough solutions, like the one you are going to read about, can solve these problems once and for all.

-DCO Systems have developed an energy harvesting solution for equipment monitoring sensors driven by e-peas’ Ambient Energy Managers that allows sensors to auto-recharge either from heat, light, vibration, and ambient electromagnetism.
-This kind of energy can be found everywhere, even in remote and inaccessible locations that have limited access and minimal infrastructure.
+DCO Systems has developed an energy harvesting solution for equipment monitoring sensors driven by e-peas’ Ambient Energy Managers.
+This solution allows sensors to auto-recharge from heat, light, vibration, and ambient electromagnetism.
+This kind of energy can be found everywhere, even in remote and inaccessible locations with limited access and minimal infrastructure.

 Measurable elements provide insight into equipment performance, process efficiency, steam generation and distribution, predictive and preventative maintenance needs, and fault diagnostics and alerts.
 Furthermore, energy harvesting sensors are ideal for engineers overseeing multiple plants or off-site locations with little infrastructure or access.

-- Complete information – no gaps in monitoring.
-Energy harvesting creates the conditions for more frequent data reporting and always-on, real-time connection of your equipment and assets.
-More than that, our sensors adapt, measuring their harvesting and dynamically adjusting power use to suit operational and reporting constraints you set.
+- Complete Information – No Gaps in Monitoring: Energy harvesting creates conditions for more frequent data reporting and always-on, real-time connection of your equipment and assets.
+Our sensors adapt, measuring their harvesting and dynamically adjusting power use to suit operational and reporting constraints you set.

-- Simplification and ease of use – Energy harvesting sensors have a simple plug and play installation.
-This means, any employee can install the self-powered sensor to a machine, and it is ready to harness data immediately.
+- Simplification and Ease of Use: Energy harvesting sensors have a simple plug-and-play installation.
+Any employee can install the self-powered sensor to a machine, and it is ready to harness data immediately.

-- Battery-free and maintenance-free – Battery-free, energy harvesting sensors do not need routine maintenance, they work non-stop without battery changes.
-Furthermore, this makes self-powered sensors an ideal choice for remote monitoring in hard to access locations and sites with limited existing infrastructure.
+- Battery-Free and Maintenance-Free: Battery-free, energy harvesting sensors do not need routine maintenance; they work non-stop without battery changes.
+This makes self-powered sensors an ideal choice for remote monitoring in hard-to-access locations and sites with limited existing infrastructure.

-- Zero-waste – Energy harvesting sensors are vital for reducing a plants overall energy usage and reaching zero-waste.
-The simplicity of harvesting energy from the surrounding environment, something that is already there, and using it generates zero waste.
+- Zero-Waste: Energy harvesting sensors are vital for reducing a plant’s overall energy usage and reaching zero waste.
+Harvesting energy from the surrounding environment generates zero waste.

 DCO offers two types of sensors available for machine and equipment monitoring:

-- Compact version rated for internal use has an overall size of 110 x 56 x 41mm
+- Compact Version: Rated for internal use, with an overall size of 110 x 56 x 41mm.

-- IP68 rated version for outside / hostile environment use has an overall size of 130 x 90 x 63mm
+- IP68 Rated Version: For outside/hostile environment use, with an overall size of 130 x 90 x 63mm.

 Both sensors collect information on: